 Balancing redox is important as electrons that move to the oxidant from the reductant should beknown as reagents.
 It is important to keep track of the levels of electrons emitted by the reductant and picked up by the oxidant to ensure the equations are correctly balanced.
 Balanced equations are important as they adhere to the law of conservation of matter.
 This law states that in any closed system the amount of matter must stay constant.

 Redox reactions have many industrial and everyday applications, one of which is in generating DC currents.
 The battery usually used for creating a DC current employs a redox reaction to generate electrical energy.

 Batteries and electrochemical cells used in day-to-day life are also based on redox reactions.
 One example is storage cells that are used to supply electrical needs in vehicles.
 Platypus Tech supply ready-to-order patterned electrodes as well as custom solutions that can be used as sites for redox reactions.

 Using Silicon Wafers in Electrochemistry

 Silicon wafers can be engineered for enhancing charge-carrying capabilities and can serve as electrodes in a large range of applications in electrochemistry.
-If you would like to find out more about how silicon wafers are used in electrochemistry, get in touch with the team at Platypus Technology for expert advice today.
+If you would like to find out more about how gold-coated silicon wafers and platinum-coated substrates are used in electrochemistry, get in touch with the team at Platypus Technology for expert advice today.